 NATIONAL INVENTION CONVENTION INFORMATION

-Inventions selected to attend the National Invention Convention in Washington, DC, June 1-3, 2017. must have entered the 2017 Invent Idaho State Finals and will be selected based on an independent judging team decision, which is final.
+Inventions selected to attend the National Invention Convention in Dearborn, Michigan, May 31-June 2.
+Must have entered the 2018 Invent Idaho State Finals and will be selected based on an independent judging team decision, which is final.
 Decisions will be based on the Invent Idaho judging form, as well as the oral pitch IF requested.
 Not all inventors under consideration for Nationals will be called back to present their pitch.
 If the student is not present at the Invent Idaho State Finals to present their pitch, they may send a recording, although having the student pitch “live” may be more influential for the judges.

 **Inventors selected to attend Nationals are under no obligation to go to the event if the family does not elect to do so.
 All expenses to attend Nationals, including but not limited to airfare, hotel, food, and registration will be the sole responsibility of the parents of the young inventor.